 How do I get into blogging?

 Just start doing it!
 Take pictures, write, express yourself and put it up for the world to see.
 Whatever industry you want to get into; get closer to it, immerse yourself in it.
 Start wherever you can, so that you can get an inside look and be educated on the intricacies.
 When you know something, then you can turn it inside out.
-Picasso was actually an excellent hand drawer and painter before he got into cubism.
+Picasso was actually a classically trained artist and painter before he got into cubism.
 People that aren’t educated on the industry they work in give it a bad name ( cough cough, some Instagram models and Influencers )

 What is the best way to gain followers?